Lovage: Description

-Lovage is an erect, herbaceous, perennial plant growing to 2.5 m tall, with a basal rosette of leaves and stems with further leaves, the flowers being produced in umbels at the top of the stems.
+Lovage is an erect, herbaceous, perennial plant growing to 2.5 m tall, with a basal rosette of leaves and leaved stems.
 The stems and leaves are shiny glabrous green to yellow-green and smell somewhat similar to celery when crushed.
-The larger basal leaves are up to 70 cm long, tripinnate, with broad triangular to rhomboidal, acutely pointed leaflets with a few marginal teeth; the stem leaves are smaller and less divided, with few leaflets.
+The leaflets have a few large triangular to rhomboidal teeth.
+The larger basal leaves are up to 70 cm long and trifoliate, while the stem leaves are smaller and less divided, with few leaflets.

-The flowers are yellow to greenish-yellow, 2–3 mm diameter, produced in globose umbels up to 10–15 cm diameter; flowering is in late spring.
-The fruit is a dry two-parted schizocarp 4–7 mm long, mature in autumn.
+Produced in umbels at the top of the stems, the flowers are yellow to greenish-yellow, 2–3 mm diameter, produced in globose umbels up to 10–15 cm diameter; flowering is in late spring.
+The fruit is a dry two-parted schizocarp 4–7 mm long, maturing in autumn.

 Taxonomy

 Carl Linnaeus used the basionym Ligusticum levisticum in Species Plantarum to refer to lovage.
-Levisticum officinale was described later by W.D.J.
-Koch and published in Novorum Actorum Academiae Caesareae Leopoldinae-Carolinae Naturae Curiosorum in 1824.
+Levisticum officinale was later described by Wilhelm Daniel Joseph Koch and published in 1824.